 The iCal attachment contains all the information necessary for the calendar program on the user’s computer or phone to display the appointment at the correct time in his own zone.

 A calendar program such as Outlook will typically display times in the time zone set on the computer, the time zone set by the user in SuperSaaS is not used.

-You can also subscribe to the iCal feed of a schedule with a calendar program, such as Outlook or Apple’s iCal, as described in the tutorial "connecting to other calendar programs".
-That will also display appointment times in the calendar program on your computer in the time zone configured on your computer.
+You can also subscribe to the iCalendar feed of a schedule with a calendar program, such as Outlook or Apple’s Calendar, as described in Syncing with other calendar programs.
+That will display appointment times in the calendar program on your computer in the time zone configured on your computer.

-If you are importing free/busy information from Google Calendar to display on your schedule then the system will automatically translate between the time zone configured in Google Calendar and the time zone used in SuperSaaS.
-For this reason, you may also want to ensure that the time zone is set correctly in your Google Calendar account.
+If you are import free/busy information from Google or Outlook Calendar to display on your schedule then the system will automatically translate between the time zone configured in Google Calendar and the time zone used in SuperSaaS.
+This is also happens if you publish appointments to Google Calendar.
+For this reason, you may want to ensure that the time zone is set correctly in your Google Calendar or Outlook account.